-25. Auto Page Rewrite Flowchart
+23. Auto Page Rewrite Flowchart

-Figure 25-1.
+Figure 23-1.
 Algorithm for Programming or Reprogramming of the Entire Array Sequentially

 - Notes: 1.
-This type of algorithm is used for applications in which the entire array is programmed sequentially, filling the array page-bypage. - 2.
-A page can be written using either a Main Memory Page Program operation or a Buffer Write operation followed by a Buffer to Main Memory Page Program operation. - 3.
+This type of algorithm is used for applications in which the entire array is programmed sequentially, filling the array page by page. - 2.
+A page can be written using either a main memory page program operation, or a buffer write operation followed by a buffer to main memory page program operation. - 3.
 The algorithm above shows the programming of a single page.
 The algorithm will be repeated sequentially for each page within the entire array.

 - Notes: 1.
-To preserve data integrity, each page of a DataFlash sector must be updated/rewritten at least once within every 10,000 cumulative page erase and program operations. - 2.
-A Page Address Pointer must be maintained to indicate which page is to be rewritten.
-The Auto Page Rewrite command must use the address specified by the Page Address Pointer. - Other algorithms can be used to rewrite portions of the Flash array.
-Low-power applications may choose to wait until 10,000 cumulative page erase and program operations have accumulated before rewriting all pages of the sector.
-See application note AN-4 ("Using Atmel's Serial DataFlash") for more details.
+To preserve data integrity, each page of an Atmel DataFlash sector must be updated/rewritten at least once within every 20,000 cumulative page erase and program operations. - 2.
+A page address pointer must be maintained to indicate which page is to be rewritten.
+The auto page rewrite command must use the address specified by the page address pointer. - 3.
+Other algorithms can be used to rewrite portions of the flash array.
+Low-power applications may choose to wait until 20,000 cumulative page erase and program operations have accumulated before rewriting all pages of the sector.
+See application note AN-4 ("Using Atmel Serial DataFlash") for more details.

-26. Ordering Information
+24. Ordering Information